 As an experienced wedding photographer, I’m there with you all day.
 I see the overall flow, the reality, the behind the scenes stuff.
 Not to mention that some locations are terrible for pictures, yet beautiful for guests.
 Ask me why and I’ll tell you (for a small fee, I’ll consult any prospective couple).

-A seasoned Rochester Wedding Photographer‘s Top 5 tips for amazing wedding photos:
+A Wedding Photographer‘s tips for amazing wedding photos:

-1. Hire your Wedding Photographer before you pick your wedding ceremony and reception locations.
+1. Hire your Wedding Photographer before you pick your wedding ceremony and reception venues

 As someone who has photographed multiple weddings at Hurd Orchards, weddings at Artisan Works, weddings at Casa Larga Vineyards, weddings at Plantation Party House, weddings at the Lower Mill / Rabbit Room, weddings at Bristol Harbour, weddings at Canandaigua Inn on the Lake… you get the idea…. so what does this mean?

-What it means is that I’ve worked many places more than once. and I’ve worked many places only once. and I work at more than one wedding location.
+What it means is that I’ve worked many places more than once and I’ve worked many places only once.
+I also work at more than one wedding venue.
 This gives me insight into the customer service, guest experience, food experience, lighting options, photography options and timeline logistics of your wedding location.
-Want to know who has the best view at dusk?
+Would you like to know who has the best view at dusk?
 Want to know who can’t get the food served in a timely fashion?
-Want to know if I need my 20 years of photographic skill (and all of my gear)?
+Would it help to know if I need my 20 years of photographic skill (and all of my gear)?
 Ask me.

-Some locations are beautiful for a guest and completely suck for a photographer.
+Some wedding venues are beautiful for a guest and completely suck for a photographer.
 Yes, I just said that.